jbrennan/SmolHTML/Smol/index.md

 ### Quick Tips

 If you're coding along as you read this tutorial, I highly recommend typing out all the code yourself, instead of copying and pasting.
 In my experience, I find this forces you to slow down and work more deliberately, and I think it'll help you understand things better in the process.
+You can also find [the complete source code on Github](https://github.com/jbrennan/SmolHTML).

 I'd also recommend changing things as you move along.
 None of what I've written is the definitive way to write this code, and you could probably put your own spin on it.
-Or extend it to do even more!
+Or better, extend it to do even more!

 The code I'll be showing in this tutorial is more or less "finished" as is (we won't be building to much of it iteratively, because that would take up a whole book!), but please know my browser *was* built iteratively (you can check out the git history if you'd like to see my stumbles as I went!).
 Some bits of code in the tutorial will depend upon code we haven't written yet, so please use your imagination if things don't compile at every stage.